-In the middle of the 1990s, a statistical reform was carried out and responsibility for official statistics was decentralised.
+In the middle of the 1990s, a statistical reform was carried out and responsibility for the official statistics was decentralised.
 The main purpose was to give the users more influence over the statistics.
-In a 1999 government report which evaluated the statistical reform, it was shown that the transfer of statistics from Statistics Sweden to other agencies had by and large gone smoothly, but coordination and the overall view of the statistical system needed to be strengthened.
+In a government report in 1999 which evaluated the statistical reform, it was shown that the transfer of statistics from Statistics Sweden to other agencies had by and large gone smoothly, but coordination and the overall view of the statistical system needed to be strengthened.

 The evaluation report recommended that a council be established for Sweden's official statistics to improve coordination and the overall view of the statistical system.
-The Council for Official Statistics was duly established at Statistics Sweden in 2002.
+A Council for Official Statistics was duly established at Statistics Sweden in 2002.